 Mainly since NSX-T 2.4, IPv6 functionalities have been added.
 Amit Aneja wrote an excellent post on this matter with the release of NSX-T 2.4, early 2019.
 Check out his article Introducing IPv6 in NSX-T Data Center 2.4.

-The NSX-T documentation on the other hand is not clear which features are available, so let’s sum up the IPv6 features based on the documentation and release notes since version 2.4 up to the latest, which at time of writing is 3.1.2.
+So let’s sum up the IPv6 features based on the documentation and release notes since version 2.4 up to the latest, which at time of writing is 4.1.1.

 Category | Version | Feature |